Code-Recursion/Student-Record-Management-System/README.md

-# Student Record Management System
+# Students Record Management System
 A minimalist desktop app  to managae students record. **record are saved directly on an excel file to decrease data Entry labour cost**  and improves efficiency.

 >launch the srm.exe file directly to use the App.